pizzabr0s/graphql_fin/readme.md

-Instructions to run the server on port: 4000
+# How to run the Apollo Server to test the API

 1. npm install
 2. npm start

-Sample querys to use for testing server:
+## Sample querys to use for testing server:

 1.